raphael-group/PASTRI/README.md

 1. Tree Posterior

 See `example/example.trees` for example, after running basic example in section 3.
-Each matrix correponds to a tree topology.
+Each matrix correponds to an unlabeled tree topology.
 The name is formatted as:

 ```
  > rank:id:Log-likelihood